-If we need to modify this notice and that change is significant we will let you know, usually by email.
+If we need to modify this notice and that change is significant, we will let you know, usually by email.

-What do you mean by “we”?
+What do we mean by “we”?

 How we collect your data

-When you use any of our services we will collect personal data about you.
+When you use any of our services, we will collect personal data about you.
 This can include:

 • Information we collect automatically, such as your IP address and website click history.
-Sometimes this is collected via a “cookie”, which is a small text file that’s placed on your computer or mobile device.
+This is likely to be collected via a “cookie”, which is a small text file that’s placed on your computer or mobile device.
 A cookie helps analyse web traffic or lets website operators know when you visit a particular site to tailor its operations to your preferences.

 We will only process your personal data if:

-- We have an existing contract with you, or
+• we have an existing contract with you, or

-- We have legitimate interests and they are not overridden by your rights, or
+• we have legitimate interests and they are not overridden by your rights, or

-- W have to fulfil a legal obligation, or
+• we have to fulfil a legal obligation, or

-- We have consent to do so.
+• we have your consent to do so.

 What we do with your data

-- To protect our services against malicious or unauthorised activity in accordance with the terms and conditions of use.
+• to protect our services against malicious or unauthorised activity in accordance with the terms and conditions of use.

-- To analyse and report, by aggregating and reporting on anonymised data which we may share publicly or with third parties.
+• to analyse and report, by aggregating and reporting on anonymised data which we may share publicly or with third parties.

 Where we store your data